 Imputing income means setting an income for a spouse to a higher amount than that amount claimed.
 This occurs most often if a spouse underreported income for divorce purposes.
 See uncovering hidden income in Tennessee divorces by imputing income.

 For child support and alimony (spousal support) in Tennessee divorce and child support cases, you may need to prove what a spouse can earn.
-See strategic use of vocational experts in Tennessee alimony divorce cases.
+See our Determining Income video and strategic use of vocational experts in Tennessee alimony divorce cases.